 Starting with version 2.1.5, the GZipPostProcessor can be configured with the copyProperties = true option to make a copy of the original message properties.
-By default, these properties are reused for performance reasons, and modified with compression content encoding and the optional MessageProperties.SPRING_AUTO_DECOMPRESS header.
+By default, these properties are reused for performance reasons, and modified with compression content encoding and the optional MessageProperties.SPRING\AUTO\DECOMPRESS header.
 If you retain a reference to the original outbound message, its properties will change as well.
 So, if your application retains a copy of an outbound message with these message post processors, consider turning the copyProperties option on.

 Starting with version 2.2.12, you can configure the delimiter that the compressing post processors use between content encoding elements.
-With versions 2.2.11 and before, this was hard-coded as :; it is now set to : by default but can be overridden to a standard , by setting the encodingDelimiter property; this will be the default in 2.3 and above.
+With versions 2.2.11 and before, this was hard-coded as:, it is now set to, 'by default.
 The decompressors will work with both delimiters.
+However, if you publish messages with 2.3 or later and consume with 2.2.11 or earlier, you MUST set the 'encodingDelimiter property on the compressor(s) to:.
+When your consumers are upgraded to 2.2.11 or later, you can revert to the default of ', '.